 A lot of major brands have adopted AI to increase their e-commerce sales.
 An online shopper that receives regular emails from these brands won’t know that around 50% of them have subject limes and content generated by an AI system.

-It is impossible to tell the difference between an AI generated email and one created by a human due to the technological advancements with AI.
+It is impossible to tell the difference between an AI-generated email and one created by humans due to the technological advancements with AI.
 Online shopping brands are using the power of AI in conjunction with predictive analytics to provide the best possible customer experience.

 Why are so many online retailers offering subscription models to customers these days?
 Because it works!
 Customers in their twenties are not as wealthy as they used to be despite having higher disposable incomes.
 This means that large one-off purchases are more of a challenge for this age group.

 Subscription models will continue to grow and there will be more available in 2020.
 The use of subscription models in e-commerce has been around for a few years now and it is a steadily growing trend.
 It’s easy for a customer to set up a subscription payment and then have the excitement of receiving products each month or using a monthly service.

 For examples of successful online shopping subscription models think IPSY for personalized makeup delivered monthly, the Dollar Shave Club for monthly deliveries of men’s shaving and grooming products and Blue Apron for cooking supplies and recipes.